MicrosoftDocs/visualstudio-docs/docs/install/import-export-installation-configurations.md

 ## Automatically install missing components

 **New in Visual Studio 2019**: Save a .vsconfig file to your solution root directory and then open a solution.
-Visual Studio automatically detects which components are missing and prompts you to install them.
+Visual Studio automatically detects the missing components and prompts you to install them.

 ![Solution Explorer suggests additional components](../install/media/vs-2019/solution-explorer-config-file.png)